NCAR/DART/docs/pages/Getting_Started.md

 integrate with a supported version of DART; please contact the dart @ ucar.edu team for more information.
-The versions listed as "Lanai" will be ported to the Manhattan version of DART depending on the needs of the user community as well as the available of resources on the DART team.
+The versions listed as "Lanai" will be ported to the Manhattan version of DART depending on the needs of the user community as well as the availablity of resources on the DART team.

 <span id="obsConverters" class="anchor"></span> [](#obsConverters)